activ8-health/app/API.md

         - `message`: string (message about how much the user is eating)
     - 401 authentication error  (if email is invalid OR password is incorrect)
         - `error_message`: the error message to show the user
-- Notes
-    - For now, we can try running the ML on query time and see where it takes us
-    - If it takes too long, we can move to preprocessing

 ### `/v1/addFoodLogEntry`